CTKnight/UploadManager/README.md

 ## How to install

-Check the release tab, choose latest tag, download the aar attachment and setup your .gradle file
+Check the release tab, choose latest tag, download the aar attachment and setup your .gradle file If you reference aar in `@aar` notion, be sure to turn on `transitive=true`, runtime errors/exceptions like `ClassNotFound` will be raised
 ## License

 ```